Avijit07x/Password-Manager/README.md

 # PassOp

 ## Description
 PassOp is a simple password manager built using React and Tailwind CSS.
-It allows users to store their site credentials (site name, username, and password) securely in the browser's local storage.
+It allows users to store their site credentials (site name, username, and password) in the browser's local storage.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)
 3. [Contributing](#contributing)

 ## Installation
 To set up the development environment, follow these steps: